Youssef Badawy: 2021 Season

 In April 2021, after the hiatus foisted by the karate events suspension due to COVID, he made his first premier league participation for the season in Lisbon, Portugal.
-Badawy competed with Male Kumite -84 kg category’s best bets and swept the two premier leagues held at the thick of the season.
+Badawy competed with Male Kumite -84kg category’s best bets and swept the two premier leagues held at the thick of the season.
 He made his senior debut in September at Egypt’s Karate 1 Premier League with a gold medal, and at the premier league that followed in Moscow, he carried another gold medal back home after keeping a clean sheet throughout his five rounds.
 He promised on Instagram that it would not be the last gold medal.

-World Karate Championship 2021: The breakthrough
+World Karate Championship 2021

 Badawy was one of the youngest contenders in the tournament.
 He started off with a win against Ivan Kvesić, one-time 2018 world champion, and upstaged renowned karate pros.
 At the semi-final bout, Badawy bumped heads with Jessie Da Costa who outmatched with a single point almost till the end.
 Badawy’s national team coach Mohamed Abdelrahman requested a VR at the 0:04 second which stalled the announcement of the bout end and provided Badawy with a final chance.
 Badawy signed off an emotive last-second Yuko to even the score 2-2 and win the bout by Senshu privilege.

-The awaited moment
+"The awaited moment"

 After an indecisive final between Badawy and Fabián Huaiquimán, the bout ended with a score tie 6-6 and the nullification of Badawy’s Senshu.
 Badawy was proclaimed the winner by Hantei after a consensus among the five judges.

 He stated that it was an exacting win and attributed his achievement to his family.

-End season
+Closing of season

 He was entitled vice champion at the African Championship held in December in his hometown, Cairo, Egypt.
-No more than a week later, Badawy competed in Algeria at the Arab Championship, at which he won the bronze medal at the men’s kumite 84 kg event, and the gold medal at the kumite team event.
+No more than a week later, Badawy competed in Algeria at the Arab Championship, at which he won the bronze medal at the men’s kumite 84kg event, and the gold medal at the kumite team event.

 Following after Dubai World Championship, in December, WKF announced the list of the first qualified athletes, which included Badawy the reigning world champion, for the Karate most anticipated event of the year: 2022 World Games which was held in July in Birmingham, United States.
-Following in January was Badawy’s ascent to the top 5 athletes in the world ranking for the Male Kumite -84 kg category.
+Following in January was Badawy’s ascent to the top 5 athletes in the world ranking for the Male Kumite -84kg category.

-Golden: Overture
+Golden Season

 Badawy inaugurated his 2022 season medal count with a gold medal at the Fujairah Karate1 Premier League event after coming across his teammate, Mohamed Ramadan, at an all-Egypt final.
 In March, he went for playing for Al-Sharjah Sporting Club and placed first at the national Karate General League held in UAE.